rust-lang/rfcs/text/0000-generalized-type-ascription.md

 type approach, this problem is really inherent to the nature of `async fn` using the inner-type method itself.
-It is thus equally possible that `async : Type { .. }` desugaring as `async { .. } : impl Future<Output = R>` will align with what people expects this to mean because it is how `async` works elsewhere.
+It is thus equally possible that `async : Type { .. }` desugaring as `async { .. } : impl Future<Output = R>` will align with what people expect this to mean because it is how `async` works elsewhere.

 ### A different syntax